grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

         :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image41.png" alt-text="A close up of a circuit board.":::

 > [!IMPORTANT]
-> If the Display FPC is not aligned properly and is pressed upon, the connector pins will be damaged and the FPC will need to be replaced with a new one.
+> If the Display FPC isn't aligned properly and is pressed upon, the connector pins will be damaged and the FPC will need to be replaced with a new one.

 4.  **Install the T2 Shield Lid** - Remove the release papers from the TIM pads on the T2 shield lid.
 Assemble the shield lid in the